onzfonz/comp227/src/content/0/en/part0d.md

 ![popup asking if you want to add files to git](../../images/0/partc/add_file_to_git.png)

 Like the picture shows, I would check ***Don't ask again*** and then click ***Cancel***.
-I like to be purposeful in my commits in git, so I do not like adding in files to be tracked that may not be necessary.
+I like to be purposeful with my commits in Git, so I do not like adding files to Git that may not be necessary.
+However, in this class, it will be safer to just add in all files and ensure the file watcher process is working.

 ### 11: Understand the process

-For every project that we have thereafter, there will most likely be a new repo that you'll need to add to Webstorm using some of the steps that we've highlighted here.
+For every project that we have thereafter, there will most likely be a new repo that you'll need to add to WebStorm using some of the steps that we've highlighted here.
-For every repo you'll need to accept the assignment and open up a new project from VCS.
+For every repo you'll need to accept the assignment, open up a new project from VCS, and import File Watchers (which we'll revisit in the next part)
 You won't need to generate a new token, however.
 The process that we follow here is merely to get you to understand the workflow for checking out projects from GitHub.